basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 ## User Management

-Riak security enables you to create new users and to modify or delete existing users.
-Currently, users can be assigned one or more of the following characteristics:
+Riak security enables you to control _authorization_ by creating, modifying, and deleting user characteristics and to grant users selective access to Riak functionality (and also to revoke access).
+Users can be assigned one or more of the following characteristics:

 * `username`
 * `roles`